NikitaKarmakarP/NikitaKarmakarP/README.md

 - 🌱 Continuous learning and **self-improvement**
 - 🤝 Building solutions that make a difference

+**🚀 What I Do**

+- 🌱 Currently exploring the realms of **software development, data structures, and algorithms**.
+- 🎉 Proud contributor to **Google Summer of Code '24 (GSSoC)**, where I get to bring impactful ideas to life.

+**📌 Interests**

+- 👩‍💻 Coding enthusiast with an interest in backend development and system design.
+- 🎨 A creative soul who enjoys blending technical skills with design thinking.
+- 🌏 Always looking for ways to connect and collaborate in the tech community.

 **📚 Always Learning:**

 - 🔥 Exploring new **technologies, frameworks, and concepts**